leancloud/docs-en/views/push-guide.md

 ### Installation Queries

 Similar to normal objects, you can send a GET request to `installations` list all installations.
-This only works in REST API, and there is no equivelent APIs in client side SDKs.
+This only works in the REST API, and there is no equivalent APIs in client-side SDKs.

 ```sh
 curl -X GET \